Baglecake/emile-mini/README.md

 **Rather than treating minds as "dead abstract computational processes,"** émile-Mini demonstrates how **meaning-making emerges from embodied, autopoietic dynamics**:

+> *"minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"*

 - **QSE Engine**: Computational autopoiesis with boundary maintenance and productive instability
 - **Phenomenologically Informed**: Symbolic curvature triggers endogenous context switching based on lived experience
 - **Intrinsic Teleology**: Goal formation emerges from surplus dynamics, not external programming